 It is essential for a student today in secondary school to experience real-life experiences and for quite some time now, even before I finished school back in the 90s, this trend has been growing in importance.
 Apparently, this is what is known as the ‘situativity’ theory.
 So it refers to taking students outside the typical educational settings and giving them a taste of how different applications that they learnt in the classroom can be used outside of school.
 Some examples would be possibly doing work experience which the original one, but today in most Learning Areas in secondary curriculum you can apply this to.
 ICT is no exception to this as today the use of ICT is throughout businesses, organisations and corporations.
 Providing students with real-life experiences in this industry can certainly inspire, engage and encourage students in their learning.
 Furthermore, ICT experiences can bring a real sense of authenticity to their classroom activities.

-Everyone has a preferred learning style and as teachers we should recognise that in our students.
-This is to do with what the theorists term as ‘brain-based’ ideas and is based on the claim that, although we all use visual, auditory and kinaesthetic activity in learning we do choose to use one more than the others.
-ICT devices such as multimedia presentations do help speed up the learning process as it is more effective due to images, animation and sound that it uses.
+Everyone has a preferred learning style and as teachers, we should recognise that in our students.
+This is to do with what the theorists' term as ‘brain-based’ ideas and is based on the claim that, although we all use visual, auditory, and kinaesthetic activity in learning we do choose to use one more than the others.
+ICT devices such as multimedia presentations do help speed up the learning process as it is more effective due to images, animation, and sound that it uses.
 As a result, it is better than any oral/verbal exposition.
 Kinaesthetic is offered to students too through their interactivity with the mouse and keyboard.

 The last one is such that of much importance when it comes to developing ICT capability in the classroom.
-Higher order skills is vital for students and is mainly concerned with what is known as ‘metacognitive’ knowledge.
-An ICT capable student is not someone who simply knows all about the various devices that exists and the techniques.
-What makes a student capable is their ability to know what they what they know and are able to decide if that skill or technique is appropriate for the solution to the problem.
+Higher order thinking skills are vital for students and are mainly concerned with what is known as ‘metacognitive’ knowledge.
+An ICT capable student is not someone who simply knows all about the various devices that exist and the techniques.
+What makes a student capable is their ability to know what they know and are able to decide if that skill or technique is appropriate for the solution to the problem.
 With the many ICT devices and applications that we expose students to this makes it very important as it will affect how students will approach a task and how successful they are likely to be.
 Being successful will give them a sense of self-efficacy and this will enable them to choose to do a task and to be comfortable in taking risks.
 In addition to this, students must be able to think that their success is due to their effort as opposed to factors outside of their control.